Betfair slashes Melenchon's French election odds from 979/1 to 11/1

-LONDON British bookmaker Betfair (PPB.I) has slashed the odds on French presidential candidate Jean-Luc Melenchon winning next month's election to 11/1 from 979/1 last month, the company said on Tuesday, as the far-left candidate surges in the polls.
+LONDON, April 11 British bookmaker Betfair has slashed the odds on French presidential candidate Jean-Luc Melenchon winning next month's election to 11/1 from 979/1 last month, the company said on Tuesday, as the far-left candidate surges in the polls.

 That reflects a shift in the probability of Melenchon becoming president to around 12 percent from 0.1 percent previously.